Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 A [Kubernetes](https://kubernetes.io/) entity manages different pods containing the Docker image along with some storage volumes.
 It is responsible for the deployment of the network and its stability.
 Finally, an script is written to automate the different deployment phases.

-As a user you simply need to install a few packages, download the script and run it.
+As a user you simply need to install a few packages, download the docker images and the script and run it.

 ## The script